freeradical13/freeradical13.github.io/index.md

 #### Cilia

-[Cilia][] are protrusions from a cell membrane that participate in sensing stimuli.
+[Cilia][] are protrusions from a cell membrane that participate in sensing stimuli or motility.

 #### Anatomy